Kirstie Blair

-Kirstie Blair, FRSE is chair in English at Strathclyde University and became a Fellow of the Royal Society of Edinburgh in 2021.
+Kirstie Blair, FRSE is a Deputy Principal at the University of Stirling and became a Fellow of the Royal Society of Edinburgh in 2021.
 She specialises in Victorian literature and the working class writing, poetry and literature, and working with museums and industrial heritage sites to engage the community around them.
 Her book Working Verse in Victorian Scotland: Poetry, Press, Community' won the Saltire Society Book of the Year and Research Book of the Year awards in 2019.